-The title of the book is of course selected as try to analyze the views on the discriminatory measures against Jews.
+The title of the book is of course selected to reflect the views on the discriminatory measures against Jews.
 The stripping of basic civil rights, the plunder, and the many deportations from most of Europe.
-Fortunately, other reviews of the book (national newspaper Politiken and on historie-online) included several passages on the Danish knowledge on one of the darkest chapters of recent European history.
+Fortunately, other reviews of the book (Politiken, historie-online, RAMBAM, ) included several passages on the Danish knowledge on one of the darkest chapters of recent European history.

-Journalist Bent Blüdnikow at the same raises some points of critique.
+Journalist Bent Blüdnikow at the same raises some points of concrete critique.
 Some of which, I will reply to here.

 Afterwards he mentions that an article from the Danish-Jewish periodical RAMBAM is missing from my sources.
 The article is written by Silvia G. T. Fracapane, who was friendly enough to point me in that direction, but unfortunately the book had come too far along in the publishing process to be included.
 However, the person – Marie, mentioned in the article, is also present in the Foreign Ministry’s archives.
 The inclusion of the article would not have changed the overall conclusions.

 The review ends with a row of rhetorical questions that have the purpose of questioning the validity of the book: ”Who controlled these decisions and why?
-The fear of Germany was great factor, writes the author [me], but how?
+The fear of Germany was a great factor, writes the author [me], but how?
 Was it just an expression of the collaborative policy that the ministry’s director, Nils Svenningsen, was a follower of, or did other factors play a role?
 Did it matter that two of the Ministry’s bosses were hardened Nazis?
 A fact Bjerre doesn’t even mention.”